-- 6. On full system canister water filters (if so equipped), remove the canister, take out the filter, and reattach the empty canister. - Appliances (refrigerator, dishwasher or clothes washer) must be winterized.
-Refer to the appliance owner's manual for additional information or contact your Dealer or Customer Service for assistance. - 8.
-Make sure the "fresh water tank drain" and "low point drains" are closed.
-This includes the refrigerator/washer low point drains. - 9.
+- 7. Make sure the "fresh water tank drain" and "low point drains" are closed.
+This includes the refrigerator/washer low point drains (if equipped). - 8.
 Set the water valves to WINTERIZE setting, and connect a hose to the City Water Inlet.
 Insert the other end of the hose into a container of RV antifreeze.
 Turn the pump ON.
 Antifreeze will be drawn into the water lines and fixtures (pump only runs when a faucet or fixture is open).